Vexfrow/ChatBot/app/src/main/java/fr/c1/chatbot/composable/package.md

 # Components

-This package contains all the components, corresponding to @Composable functions representign the Vue
+This package contains all the components, corresponding to @Composable functions representing the Vue